• Skip to main content

 Photo of a wedge of Taleggio cheese on cheesecloth.

-Another reason butternut squash is a favorite of mine is it's the easiest to peel.
+Another reason butternut squash is my favorite is that it’s the easiest to peel.

 Easily peeled?
 Yes.
 I do a crazy amount of butternut squash dishes for my clients.
 Here is the easiest way I have found: